SpongePowered/SpongeDocs/source/plugin/event/listeners.rst

 Unregistering Event Listeners
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To unregister a single event listener, you can use the
+To unregister a single event listener, you can use the :javadoc:`EventManager#unregisterListeners(Object)` method,
-:javadoc:`org.spongepowered.api.event.EventManager#unregisterListeners(java.lang.Object)` method, which accepts an
-instance of the class containing the event listeners.
+which accepts an instance of the class containing the event listeners.

 .. code-block:: java

     EventListener listener = ...
     Sponge.getEventManager().unregisterListeners(listener);

-Alternatively, you can use
-:javadoc:`org.spongepowered.api.event.EventManager#unregisterPluginListeners(java.lang.Object)`, passing in a reference
+Alternatively, you can use :javadoc:`EventManager#unregisterPluginListeners(Object)`, passing in a reference to the
-to the plugin, to unregister all event listeners associated with that plugin.
-Note that this will remove *all* of the
+plugin, to unregister all event listeners associated with that plugin.
+Note that this will remove *all* of the plugin's
-plugin's event listeners, including those registered with ``@Listener`` annotations.
+event listeners, including those registered with ``@Listener`` annotations.

 .. code-block:: java